Less is More: DocString Compression in Code Generation: Evaluation

 We evaluate the effectiveness of our proposed approach from three perspectives.

 \subsection{RQ1: What is the effectiveness of our proposed {\tool} compared to existing prompt compression methods?
-(Efficacy Comparison)}
+(Pass@1 Comparison)}

-We aim to evaluate the effectiveness of {\tool} in reducing DocString length without compromising the efficacy of code generation models.
+We aim to evaluate the effectiveness of {\tool} in reducing DocString length without compromising the Pass@1 score of code generation models.
 To ensure the robustness of our findings, we also include a closed-source state-of-the-art model \textbf{GPT-4o} in our analysis.
 Additionally, we introduce the Random method as a baseline.
-The focus of our analysis is on the efficacy metrics and the compression ratio across a spectrum of datasets and models, as presented in Table~\ref{tab:RQ1}.
+The focus of our analysis is on the Pass@1 score and the compression ratio across a spectrum of datasets and models, as presented in Table~\ref{tab:RQ1}.

+The compression ratios for different datasets are carefully determined through preliminary experiments, considering the following factors: \begin{itemize} \item \textbf{Dataset Characteristics:} Different datasets exhibit varying DocString patterns and information density.
+For instance, MBPP's DocStrings contain more redundant information, allowing a higher compression ratio (38\%), while CodeHarmony's more concise DocStrings necessitate a lower ratio (25\%). \item \textbf{Fair Comparison:} To ensure a fair comparison, we apply the same compression ratio to all methods within each dataset.
+While different methods might achieve their optimal performance at different ratios, using consistent ratios within datasets allows a direct comparison of compression effectiveness. \end{itemize}

 Our results demonstrate that {\tool} consistently outperforms alternative methods across all datasets and models, particularly at higher compression rates.
-For instance, on the HumanEval dataset, {\tool} achieves the highest efficacy across all models, effectively maintaining or even improving code generation quality despite a 30\% reduction in DocString length.
-This indicates that {\tool} can sustain, and in some cases enhance, model efficacy while significantly compressing input prompts.
+For instance, on the HumanEval dataset, {\tool} achieves the highest Pass@1 score across all models, effectively maintaining or even improving code generation quality despite a 30\% reduction in DocString length.
+This indicates that {\tool} can sustain, and in some cases enhance, model Pass@1 score while significantly compressing input prompts.

 Moreover, in several cases, {\tool} surpasses the uncompressed baseline.
-For instance, on the HumanEval dataset, DeepSeekCoder-6.7B, CodeQwen, and CodeGeeX4 can even achieve a higher Pass@1 value when compressed by {\tool}.
+For instance, on the HumanEval dataset, DeepSeekCoder-6.7B, CodeQwen and CodeGeeX4 can even achieve a higher Pass@1 score when compressed by {\tool}.
 This surprising result suggests that {\tool} not only preserves essential information but may also eliminate redundant or distracting content from the DocStrings, thereby improving model's focus on relevant information during code generation.

 Consistently, across other datasets such as CodeHarmony, MBPP, Subtle, Creative and BigCodeBench, {\tool} either matches or exceeds the competing methods, especially under aggressive compression scenarios.
 The uniform superiority of {\tool} across diverse datasets and models underscores its versatility and robustness.
 These results suggest that {\tool} effectively balances compression and information retention, making it a potent tool for optimizing prompt inputs in code generation tasks.